johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part1.md

 Where to keep all of these assets?

-The main thing to think about now is where to keep the Faye transporter components.
+The main thing to think about now is where to keep the Faye custom transporter components.
 Since we'll want to easily re-use them across different Nest apps, the logical place is an NPM package.
 To that end, from this point forward when we work on any of those components, they'll go into that package.

 #### The Custom Transporter Package

 At this point, you should check out the `part2` branch of the repo that you cloned.
 [Read more here](xxx) for details.
 Once you've checked out that branch, you'll notice a new folder called `nestjs-faye-transporter`.
-This is organized as an NPM package (read more about creating NestJS-friendly NPM packages in my article []()).
+This is organized as an NPM package (read more about creating NestJS-friendly NPM packages in my article [Publishing NestJS Packages with npm](https://dev.to/nestjs/publishing-nestjs-packages-with-npm-21fm), including how the `tsconfig.json` file, `package.json` scripts, and file organization all cooperate to create a reusable NPM package).

 Here's a run-down on the contents of that package, and how we'll use it.